-The Northern Lake Champlain shorelines and bays where outreach and Lake Wise assessment were completed are a priority for LWAPs and include the Northeast Arm (Maquam Bay) and Carry and Pelot's Bays.
-Although partners see the benefit of LWAPs for Inner Malletts Bay and Town Farm Bay, the Lake Wise assessments was identified as a first step.
+The Northern Lake Champlain shorelines and bays are a priority where outreach and Lake Wise assessment were completed are a priority for LWAPs and include the Northeast Arm (Maquam Bay) and Carry and Pelot's Bays.
+Although partners see the benefit of LWAPs for Inner Malletts Bay and Town Farm Bay, the Lake Wise assessments were identified as a first step.